NS83/AtliQ_Sales_Insights_Excel/README.md

 2. Used data model to connect fact table with dimension tables
 3. Created a date table and added a fiscal year column
 4. Initiated creating the report using the Pivot table
-5. Added columns using dax mesured in Power Pivot
+5. Added columns using dax measures in Power Pivot
 6. Performed text and conditional formatting to highlight key points

 **Final Result**